opentelekomcloud/python-otcextensions/doc/source/sdk/proxies/obs.rst

 ObjectBlockStorage OBS API
 ==========================

-For details on how to use database, see :doc:`/user/guides/obs`
+For details on how to use database, see /user/guides/obs (NEEDS TO BE DONE)

 .. automodule:: otcextensions.sdk.obs.v1._proxy